 Beyond making the site more robust, this functionality also illustrates the flexibility of Optimizely CMS API.

 The Alloy templates feature a single extension method for the HtmlHelper class named MenuList which is used to build all three navigations components on the Alloy site – the top menu, the sub navigation and the breadcrumbs.

 While there are many possible ways to build each of those navigation elements for an MVC site, the MenuList method is especially designed for flexibility through the use of Razor helpers.

 The method takes a root page and a Razor helper as argument.
 It fetches the children of the root page and filter them based on whether they should be visible to the current visitor and whether they should be displayed in navigation or not.
 Finally, it invokes the Razor helper once for each page.

 As Razor helpers are essentially C# code it can be used for many different things, especially since the Razor helpers can recursively invoke themselves.

 To enable us to switch out components without modifying controllers and to make the code practical to write unit tests for, all dependencies in controllers are injected through their constructors.
-In ASP.NET MVC, dependencies for controllers and other components are resolved using a DependencyResolver.
-The templates feature such a class, ServiceLocatorDependencyResolver, which is set as the default dependency resolver through the DependencyResolverInitialization initialization module.
+In ASP.NET Core, dependencies for controllers and other components are resolved using the built-in DI container.

 Next topic in Learning path